Tyler-Green/Portfolio/Compilers/C-Compiler/README.txt

 	where <flag> is one of:
 		-a for abstract syntax tree
 		-s for symbol table (not yet implemented)
-		-c for compile with assembly output (not yet implemented) where <filename> is the name of the cm source file or type "java Main <filename> <flag>",
+		-c for compile with assembly output
+	where <filename> is the name of the cm source file or type "java Main <filename> <flag>",